 Not a member yet?
 You can join Digital Dimensions at any meeting.
 Membership runs from June 1 to May 31 of the next year.
 Dues are prorated for new members.
+Dues:

-Dues: Individual \$30/yr Family \$40/yr Senior \$20/yr (60 & over) Student \$15/yr (25 & under) Member Benefits:
+Individual \$30/yr Family \$40/yr Senior \$20/yr (60 & over) Student \$15/yr (25 & under) Member Benefits:

-- Attendance at all monthly meetings
+• Attendance at all monthly meetings

 - Attendance at all field trips

 - Attendance at year end shoot and holiday party

 - 10% discount on most items at Overland Photo Supply

 - Use of the 7x Sensor Loupe and Giottos Rocket Blower (available for use before meetings.)
-Members can use the loupe to inspect their own camera sensor and, if peeded use the blower to try and

-- if needed, use the blower to try and dislodge any dust.
+Members can use the loupe to inspect their own camera sensor and, if needed, use the blower to try and dislodge any dust.

 - A monthly Newsletter

 - A Website with great resources

 - A Swap & Shop table

 Next meeting

-Thursday April 20, 2017
+Thursday May 18, 2017

-club member Michelle Schwartz

-with a presentation on:
+Bruce Mathews

+Kansas City photographer, author & historian

+Born and bred in his beloved Kansas City, Bruce Mathews is a professional photographer and author.
+He was chosen as a 2011 recipient of the prestigious Kansas City Spirit Award, given annually to individuals whose lives demonstrate the indomitable "esprit de corps" for which our city is known.
+He has published four books in collaboration with Kansas City Star Books.

+Tips & trick this month: Joe Sands - Triggering your flash off camera

+Future Meetings: